 - You have now installed your extension and should see it present in relevant area of backend

 By default, all of the modules will be enabled.
 This is a safety net because having extra modules turned on is safer than having needed modules turned off.
-When the customer Synchronizes unused modules will be disabled.
+When you use the synchronize feature unused modules will be disabled.
+Please see one of the below sections, which will apply depending on whether you are a new customer or upgrading from a new or older installation.
+Once you have completed this setup you will be ready to begin configuration of the extension.

 On new installs the modules will turn themselves on and off whenever the user Synchronizes SHQ.
 If they change features in the SHQ dashboard then the next time they Synchronize the modules will be adjusted again.
 Synchronize should show these screens: